Public Ministry of Venezuela: History

 As stated in the historical review of the Public Ministry, at the colonial times the role of Attorney General was exercised by an official appointed by the Monarchy of Spain, whose task was to ensure compliance with the Spanish Law in the Captaincy General of Venezuela.

-After the independence processes that gave origin to the Venezuelan nation were advanced in 1819, within the framework of the origin of the republic, it was when the figure of the Attorney General was established, who was in charge of ensuring the compliance and application of the legal order.
-Years later, in 1830, the Constitution of the Gran Colombia, would consecrate to the Public Ministry as an organ dependent on the Executive Power, in the figure of the Attorney General of the Republic.
-It was not until 1901 when the Constitution of the United States of Venezuela establishes the Public Ministry, in charge of the Attorney General of the Nation, differentiating its functions from those corresponding to the Judicial Power.
+The figure of Attorney General was established after the independence processes that gave rise to the Venezuelan nation were brought forward in 1819, within the framework of the Republic's origin.
+The role was instated to be in charge of ensuring the compliance and application of the legal order.

+Later, in 1830, the Constitution of the Gran Colombia would establish the Public Ministry as an organ dependent on the Executive Branch, by means of the Attorney General of the Republic.
+It was not until 1901 that the Constitution of the United States of Venezuela established the Public Ministry, in charge of the Attorney General of the Nation, differentiating its functions from those corresponding to the Judicial Power.

-Much later, in 1935, Isaías Medina Angarita enacted the Organic Law of the Public Ministry, appointing the Attorney General for its direction.
-Later, in 1948, the National Congress reformed said legal instrument and appointed Fernando Álvarez Manosalva as General Prosecutor.
-In 1953, with the arrival of the dictator Marcos Pérez Jiménez to power, the functions of the Public Prosecutor's Office are again assigned to the Procurator's Office.
-However, after the overthrow of Perez, in 1961 the Constitution of the Republic of Venezuela would establish the Public Ministry as an autonomous institution and independent of the other powers, under the responsibility of the Attorney General of the Republic.
+In 1935, President Isaías Medina Angarita enacted the Organic Law of the Public Ministry, appointing the Attorney General to its direction.
+Later, in 1948, the National Congress reformed said the law and appointed Fernando Álvarez Manosalva as General Prosecutor.
+In 1953, with the arrival of dictator Marcos Pérez Jiménez, the functions of the Public Prosecutor's Office were once again relegated to the Attorney General's Office.
+However, following the ousting of Perez in 1961, the Constitution of the Republic of Venezuela would go on to establish the Public Ministry as an autonomous institution, independent of the other branches of government, headed by the Attorney General of the Republic.

-In the Fifth Republic, with the entry into force of the Constitution of the Bolivarian Republic of Venezuela (Constitution), the Citizen Power is created, which is currently exercised by the Republican Moral Council, composed of the Attorney General of the Republic, the Ombudsman and the Comptroller General of the Republic, and, at the same time, their autonomy is established.
+With the entry into force of the Constitution of the Bolivarian Republic of Venezuela (Constitution), the Citizen Power is created, which is exercised by the Republican Moral Council, made up of the Attorney General of the Republic, the Ombudsman and the Comptroller General of the Republic.
+Simultaneously, their autonomy is established.